-In addition to carrying the water for your dog, you’ll also need an efficient way to let her drink.
+Just important as having enough water, is giving your dog an efficient way to drink.
 My old dog, Duke, would only drink out of a bowl, so whatever he didn’t finish was wasted.
-Bailey and I have an awesome system down, but it has taken some practice.
+Bailey and I have worked out an awesome system, but it has taken some practice.
 Every so often, I ask Bailey if she wants water.
 If she does, she faces me and sits down and I squirt water into her mouth from a water bottle.
 Since it’s not natural for dogs to drink like this, they might sputter a bit until they get the hang of it – just go slow and only give a little at a time.

-Initially Bailey’s dog boots were for hiking in snow and protecting her from salt on Chicago’s snowy streets, but now that we live in the desert, her boots are always in my backpack.
-Since dogs regulate their body temperature through their paw pads, they aren’t something Bailey wears constantly while hiking, because I don’t want her to overheat.
-I consider them emergency equipment — carried in case of an injured paw, or if we come across really bad surfaces on the trail.
-However, if you are hiking on hot sand, like we did at Great Sand Dunes National Park, they’re 100% necessary.
-We like the Ultra Paws Rugged Dog Boots for their 2nd velcro strap, which really keeps the boots in place.
+Bailey had dog boots for the occasional hike in the snow and to protect her paws from the salty Chicago streets.
+But in the desert, her boots are always in my backpack.
+Since dogs regulate their body temperature through their paw pads, boots aren’t something Bailey wears constantly while hiking, because she could overheat.
+I consider them emergency equipment — carried in case of an injury, if the ground becomes hot, or when we encounter really uncomfortable trail surface.

 Carrying a good first aid kit goes without saying, but most don’t come with first-aid tape for pets.
 This is just as important as carrying Band-Aids for yourself, and can be picked up at any pet store.
 The tape is self-adhesive and won’t stick to skin or fur, so you won’t cause your pet additional pain while wrapping or unwrapping their injury.

 Dirty dog secret: Bailey likes to eat bees!
 Seriously, when things start buzzing around, she turns into a frog.
-So far, she’s caught a few and hasn’t had a bad reaction – but just like in humans, allergies can pop up at any time.
+So far, she’s caught a few and hasn’t had a bad reaction.
+But just like in humans, allergies can pop up at any time.
 Adding Benadryl to our first aid kit was important for us both.

 At your next vet visit, ask whether the doctor recommends giving your pet Benadryl for an allergic reaction, and confirm the proper dosage.
 Then put a note with that information in your first aid kit along with the medication, so you’ll have it handy.
 (Benadryl dosage for dogs is much higher than for humans, so it’s important to know how much to administer.)

 For those of you planning to spend a lot of time in the desert, or if your dogs hike off-leash, rattlesnake aversion training is a thing!
 It’s relatively inexpensive (under $100) and reportedly highly effective.